iavofficial/audi_poc/task 1/README.md

 Ensure the following are set up before proceeding:

-1. **AWS MSK Cluster** with client certificate-based authentication enabled.
+1. **AWS MSK Cluster (Existing)** with client certificate-based authentication enabled.
+   - You must configure and deploy an AWS MSK Cluster _before_ using this operator.
+   - Retrieve the ARN (Amazon Resource Name) of your Kafka cluster from the AWS Console or CLI, as it will be required for the configuration files.
 2. **AWS Credentials** with sufficient permissions to manage topics and ACLs (`boto3` will use these credentials).
 3. **Certificates Files**:
    - `client.crt`: The client certificate.